Does your team have RED, YELLOW, BLUE or GREEN behaviour system?

 Modern CRM gives both sales reps. and directors more relevant and focused reports and information on a level that historically was impossible to reach.
 Your weekly meetings will be full of energy and focus on the coming activities and who in the team has the most suitable behavioural style for each activity.

 Modern CRM gives both sales reps. and directors total control.
 Not the “police state” kind of control, yet rather positive control.
 The feeling you get when personal control is positive.
 You know what is expected; you know how far you’ve come in your sales process and exactly what to do to move forward.

 Living in unawareness and basing most of the decisions on guessing is not good for the feelings in the team.
 Knowing-your-numbers create clarity and clarity creates a sense of power and that creates winners who close more deals and grows companies.

 A WELL PREPARED SALES TEAM LOOKS FORWARD TO THE NEXT SALES MEETING

-Since a modern CRM gives knowledge and clarity, the sales teams are always well prepared and look forward to the next Monday morning sales meeting.
+Since modern CRM gives knowledge and clarity, the sales teams are always well prepared and look forward to next Monday morning sales meeting.

-They will leave these meetings full of energy, instead starting off the week with lowered heads and a drained energy.
-There are very few things as empowering as knowing you’re the right person to do your job, and also knowing how to tackle situations that might occur.
+They will leave these meetings full of energy, instead of starting off the week with lowered heads and drained energy.
+There are very few things as empowering as knowing you’re the right person to do your job and also knowing how to tackle situations that might occur.